 2.4.
 Where to Find Them

 You can find them in cold water and generally in the deeper reaches.
 Check your region for the best places to go trout fishing.
-Also, keep a lookout for the deepest spots of the lake.
+Also, keep an eye out for the deepest spots of the lake.
 You can do Lake Trout fishing at any time of the year.

 Since they prefer cold waters, they will be found in the deepest and the coldest part of the lake during summer.
-It is difficult to catch Lake Trout during the summer as lakes get warmer and Trout moves to the deep dark depths.
+Catching Lake Trout during the summer is difficult as lakes get warmer and Trout moves to the deep, dark depths.

 Once the lake ices over in the winter, it can be seen closer to the top.
-During winters, they will be closer to the surface of the lake as shallow water will be cooler for them.
+During winters, they will be closer to the lake’s surface as shallow water will be cooler.
 Ice-covered lakes make fishing for Trout easier.

 Trout feed on smaller fishes and plankton look out for the fish near the feeding areas during fishing.